 How do I take Pregabalin?

-You may need to take this medicine for a few weeks before you feel any change in your pain.
 Normally, the starting dose is small and may be taken between one and three times a day, but the dose will be gradually increased.
-Instructions will be given to you on what dose to start taking and how to increase the dose.
+You will be told what dose to start taking and how to increase the dose.
 The table below will help to guide you.
-If you are taking antacid medication it is best to wait for two hours after taking it before taking gabapentin.
+If you are taking antacid medication it is best to wait for two hours after taking it before taking Pregabalin.

 Important: If you feel you are gaining significant pain relief stop at this dose of medication, you do not have to increase the dose further.